Our privacy officer is – Practice Manager.

 - The type of browser you are using

-- We are not responsible for other websites’ privacy practices, so care should be taken when providing personal information on any website.
+Our website contains links to other websites.
+We are not responsible for other websites’ privacy practices, and care should be taken when providing personal information on any website.

 All staff employed in this practice are required to undergo training to understand their responsibilities in maintaining your privacy and to sign a confidentiality agreement in order to protect your personal information.

 The purpose of collecting your information is to provide you with a dental service; for internal and external administrative purposes, insurance purposes and record keeping.